lexy-ai/lexy/docs/docs/faq.md

 docker exec lexy-server env | grep -i NEW_ENV_VAR docker exec lexy-celeryworker env | grep -i NEW_ENV_VAR
 ```

+??? note "A note about environment variables"

+    You can also access the environment variables in your `.env` file using the `lexy.core.config` module.
+In that
+    case, you don't need to rebuild your containers.

+    Ideally, the variables that are loaded through `lexy.core.config` should be those related to the application's
+    configuration, whereas user-specific environment variables should be loaded through Python's `os.environ` module.

 ## Why is Lexy written in Python?
 Isn't Python slow?